n0nSmoker/apg/apg/templates/flask/framework/{{cookiecutter.app_name}}/README.md

 > May ask superuser rights (for docker)

 List of available commads:
-- `dev`  build application containers and run with dev server (runs all new db migrations)
+- `dev`  build application containers and run dev server (runs all new db migrations)
 - `build` build application containers
 - `up` run application in production mode
 - `stop` stop application and all its containers